ministryofjustice/cloud-platform-infrastructure/README.md

 0. Before you begin, there are a few pre-reqs:

+- Your GPG key must be added to the repo so you are able to  `git-crypt unlock` before you make any changes

 - You must ensure your local `helm` version is => `2.11`.
 Also, `helm repo update` or you might see some failures at step 6.

 - The Auth0 Terraform provider isn't listed in the official Terraform repository.
 You must download the provider using the instructions here: